jundalisay/superb/content/en/research/poincare/science/chapter-02.md

 the weakness of our senses?
 If, for example, we use a microscope?
 Such terms as A and B, which before were indistinguishable from one another, appear now to be dis-
-tinct: but between A and B, which are distinct, is inter-mathematical magnitude.
-29
-calated another new term D, which we can distinguish neither from A nor from B. Although we may use the most delicate methods, the rough results of our experi- ments will always present the characters of the physical continuum with the contradiction which is inherent in it.
+tinct: but between A and B, which are distinct, is intercalated another new term D, which we can distinguish neither from A nor from B. Although we may use the most delicate methods, the rough results of our experi- ments will always present the characters of the physical continuum with the contradiction which is inherent in it.
 We only escape from it by incessantly intercalating new